JeffCoster/merge/ex1.md

 </body>
 ```
 > Points to note:
->- Example static content, that will be provided dynamically from source data is removed.
+>- Example static content, that will be provided dynamically from source data, is removed.
 This isn't always necessary,
 as Merger will replace it at runtime.
 However, it simplifies the template, makes it pure mark up, and helps to avoid
- errors at runtime leaving the example content in place, potentially on show.
+ the chance of leaving the prototype content showing at runtime.
 >- The div with class of 'products' marks the start and end of the list of products
 >- Its child div, with class of 'product template' is the mark up for a single product in the list, with no content
 >- At runtime the dynamically created 'product' sections, will be inserted before the 'product template' at the same level